 Seeds and nuts are beneficial for completing essential nutrient requirements for dogs, but they must be pre-soaked and ground for feeding.
 Raw nuts and seeds contain phytates which are anti-nutrients that can negatively affect nutritional balance.
 Soaking raw seeds and nuts reduce phytates and grinding promotes optimal digestion.
 The 2% ratio guideline is a starting recommendation, and more or less can be fed to complete nutritional requirements.

-Fruit are beneficial ingredients in BARF diets to provide antioxidants, but they are fed in small amounts due to their sugar levels.
+Fruit includes beneficial ingredients in BARF diets to provide antioxidants, but they are fed in small amounts due to their sugar levels.
 The fruit ratio guideline starts at 1% of the overall daily intake.

 If BARF ratio guidelines are fed without specific raw ingredients, the raw diet will be deficient in a few essential nutrients.
 The ratio guidelines for BARF are category terms and include a variety of ingredients that provide different nutrients essential to health.